aivanovski/autokpass/README.md

 #### macOS (Application installation)
 Option to download singed application is not available now, but should be available in near future.
 Apple doesn't allow to run unsigned application but it allows to run unsigned application that was created on the same machine.
 That means in order to install Autokpass as application, it should be packaged on the destination machine.
-For that please check out `Building from sources` section below.
+For that please check out `Build application` section below.

 ## How to run
 Open a Terminal and execute downloaded `autokpass.jar` with `java`.